torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

 framebuffer parameters as :ref:`VIDIOC_G_FBUF <VIDIOC_G_FBUF>` does, or it returns an error code.

-To set the parameters for a *non-destructive Video Overlay*, applications must initialize the ``flags`` field, the ``fmt`` substructure, and call :ref:`VIDIOC_S_FBUF <VIDIOC_G_FBUF>`.
+To set the parameters for a *yesn-destructive Video Overlay*, applications must initialize the ``flags`` field, the ``fmt`` substructure, and call :ref:`VIDIOC_S_FBUF <VIDIOC_G_FBUF>`.
 Again the driver prepares for the overlay and returns the framebuffer parameters as :ref:`VIDIOC_G_FBUF <VIDIOC_G_FBUF>`